4 tips to Keep it Together And Avoid Crying at Work

 I have.

 When my last job ended, I felt a massive relief as I was very unhappy with what was happening around me.
-At the same time, emotions were running close to the surface as I loved my work and the people I worked with, and my ego was getting beat up because I felt like I was failing.
+At the same time, emotions were running close to the surface, as I loved my work and the people I worked with, and my ego was taking a beating because I felt like I was failing.

-I felt my breath catching and prayed no one would look at me, let alone ask me a question, because, at times, I felt the moment I tried to speak, I’d break down.
+I felt my breath catching and prayed that no one would look at me, let alone ask me a question, because at times, I thought that the moment I tried to speak, I’d break down.

 If you’ve been there, you might also have wondered how to stop crying or how to avoid or delay getting there in the first place.